SABC: Namibia

 Until 1979, the SABC operated broadcasting services in Namibia, which was then under South African rule, but in that year, these were transferred to the South West African Broadcasting Corporation (SWABC).
 However, the SWABC retained technical personnel from the SABC, and a number of its programmes were prepared at the SABC's studios in Johannesburg before being dispatched to Windhoek for transmission.

 The SABC also helped the SWABC to establish a television service in 1981.
 This comprised a mix of programming in English, Afrikaans and German, 90 per cent of which came from or via the SABC.
 Programmes were shown locally a week after South Africa.
 The SWABC received SABC TV programming (which it recorded, edited and rebroadcast) first by using a microwave link, and later via an Intelsat satellite link.
 The SWABC became the Namibian Broadcasting Corporation (NBC) after the country's independence in 1990.

 However, Walvis Bay, an enclave of South Africa in Namibia until 1994, received the SABC's TV1 on a low-power repeater, which was broadcast live via Intelsat from 1986.

 Mozambique

+When Televisão de Moçambique (at the time Televisão Experimental de Moçambique) was in its infancy, and it operated on a single transmitter in Maputo, it was reported that, in 1987, officials of said country's ruling party FRELIMO were reported to tune in to stronger SABC TV signals, coming from Johannesburg.
+At the time, the lone TVE Moçambique transmitter had weak power.

-The cable company TV Cabo (Visabeira) offered SABC 1, SABC 3 and Bop TV in its first few years of operation.
+The cable company TVCabo (Visabeira) offered SABC1, SABC3 and Bop TV in its first few years of operation.
 These alongside e.tv were removed due to rights issues, in a situation similar to what would happen in Botswana ten years later, being replaced by other channels from the DStv bouquet, in August 2003, causing uproar from subscribers.